the flexible Ruby IDL compiler

 Other projects may need a custom code generator that accepts IDL as input.
 It is a complex task to develop such a tool and therefor developers take all kind of shortcuts with custom scripts that are hard to maintain and extend.

 RIDL is developed to support multiple, configurable, backends.
 An RIDL backend provides the functionality to perform specific code/artifact generation as required for a certain programming language mapping or some custom project requirement.

-Other backends have been created for the TAOX11 product, a CORBA implementation supporting the to C++11 language mapping, as well as for the AXCIOMA product, an LwCCM implementation supporting CORBA, AMI4CCM, DDS4CCM, and TT4CCM.
+Other backends have been created for TAOX11, a CORBA implementation supporting the to C++11 language mapping, as well as for AXCIOMA, an LwCCM implementation supporting CORBA, AMI4CCM, DDS4CCM, and TT4CCM.